 - All students must be physically able to remove a victim from contact with live conductors/apparatus in a simulated situation

-While there are no pre-requisites for this course, you will need to have sufficient English language skills to complete the competency based first aide training.
+You will need to have sufficient English language skills to complete the competency based first aide training.

 Participants under the age of 18 are required to provide a consent form completed by their legal guardian when they attend training.